 Skip to main content

 Sandboxes have real URL endpoints when you start it.
+No extra configuration required.
+Pick your favorite framework and get started.
 Sandboxes have two types of URLs:

-• exposedUrl - This is any other port you wish to expose within the sandbox that is not reserved.
-You can set up any process you want on the sandbox just like any other host.
+• custom - This is any other port you wish to expose within the sandbox that is not reserved.
+You can set up any process you want on the sandbox on the specified port.

 Every running sandbox includes a runtime base URL for API calls.